-Get ready to make classic literature like Poe more accessible to today’s students!
+Get ready to make classic American literature like Poe more accessible to today’s students!
 They will LOVE this fresh take on his timeless stories.
-This collection releases September 10th, but we were lucky enough to get an ARC from Flatiron Books.
+I’m so thrilled to have gotten an ARC from Flatiron Books.
 Isn’t it such an eye-catching cover?
-I’m a big Poe fan, and I find the whole concept of the re-imaginings so captivating.
+I’m a big Edgar Allan Poe fan, and I find the whole concept of the re-imaginings so captivating.

 (Don’t) Call Me Crazy